Toyon: The Native Berry Shrub California Gardens Need

 Are toyon berries edible?

 Technically yes, but with important caveats.
-Raw toyon berries contain cyanogenic glycosides (compounds that release cyanide) and can cause digestive upset if eaten in quantity.
+Raw toyon berries contain cyanogenic glycosides, a class of compounds that can release small amounts of hydrogen cyanide during digestion.
+According to the UC Davis Poisonous Plants database, consuming raw berries may cause nausea and digestive upset, though serious toxicity in humans is rare.
+Indigenous Californians traditionally roasted or leached the berries before eating them, which breaks down the glycosides.
 Native Californians traditionally cooked or roasted the berries before eating, which neutralizes the toxic compounds.
 The berries were made into a mush or drink.
 For modern gardeners, toyon berries are best appreciated as wildlife food and winter decoration rather than a human food source.

 How fast does toyon grow?